envato-archive/aldous/README.md

 - `default_view_data` - this hash of data will be available to all the aldous view objects
 - `preconditions` - this is used as a replacement for `before_actions`
-- `default_error_respondable` - this view will be rendered if an unhandled error gets raised in the action code
+- `default_error_handler` - this view will be rendered if an unhandled error gets raised in the action code

 Similar to services, for actions you implement the `perform` method (might as well keep things consistent).
 All action classes have the same constructor signature, they take a controller object and you have access to this controller object in your action classes.
 Also a few methods from the controller get exposed directly to your action (params, session, cookies, request, response) for convenience.
 You can expose others via configuration in an initializer, or you can grab them from the controller instance you have access to.

-Controller action are automatically error free, so any error that gets raised in the perform method, automatically get caught and a view you specify in `default_error_respondable` will get rendered to handle that error.
+Controller action are automatically error free, so any error that gets raised in the perform method, automatically get caught and a view you specify in `default_error_handler` will get rendered to handle that error.

 Lets look at a slightly bigger controller action: